INSTITUTE ORIGINS

 Rationale

 Humanity faces an array of grave, long-term challenges, now often labeled “global systemic risks.”
-They include climate change, biodiversity loss, pandemics, widening economic inequalities, financial system instability, ideological extremism, pernicious social impacts of digitalization, mounting social and political unrest, large-scale forced migrations, and an escalating danger of nuclear war.
-Compared to humanity’s situation even two decades ago, most of these risks appear to be increasing in severity and at a faster rate, while the crises they generate seem to be occurring more often simultaneously.
+They include climate change, biodiversity loss, pandemics, widening economic inequalities, financial system instability, spreading populist authoritarianism, pernicious social impacts of digitalization, [note one phrase deleted here] large-scale forced migrations, and an escalating danger of nuclear war.
+Compared to humanity’s situation even two decades ago, most of these risks appear to be increasing in severity more quickly than before, while the crises they generate are more often happening simultaneously.

-If such events are increasingly likely, a response portfolio must include a comprehensive search for emerging polycrises, as well as interventions with potentially big-and-fast effects.
-But public and private sector leaders, policymakers, and activists working on critical problems like the climate crisis often can’t see the risks emerging through the interactions of multiple systems—nor the full landscape of opportunities for positive change.
-They’re deeply embedded in their work, under constant deadline pressure, and confronted with complex, rapidly evolving, and inadequately understood strategic environments.
-As a result, they tend to become locked into patterns of problem solving that favor incremental solutions.
-While such solutions might be feasible, they’re rarely enough.
+Public and private sector leaders, policymakers, and activists working on specific systemic risks often cannot see the dangers emerging from interactions among multiple systems—nor the full landscape of opportunities for positive change.
+They are deeply embedded in their work, under constant deadline pressure, and confronted with complex, rapidly evolving, and inadequately understood strategic environments.
+As a result, they tend to become locked into patterns of problem solving that favor incremental, siloed solutions.
+While such solutions might be poltically, economically, or technologically feasible, they are rarely enough.

 Why "Cascade"?